-We describe an equivariant connected sum of two oriented $S^1$-manifolds $M$ and $N$ at fixed points.
-Unlike a tradition, we will take equivariant connected sums at several fixed points $p_1,\cdots,p_k$ of $M$ and $q_1,\cdots,q_k$ of $N$, where for each $i$ the two fixed points $p_i$ and $q_i$ have the same multiset of weights and different signs.
+We describe an equivariant connected sum of two oriented $S^1$-manifolds, $M$ and $N$, at fixed points.
+Unlike the standard approach, we perform equivariant connected sums at several fixed points $p_1, \dots, p_k$ of $M$ and $q_1, \dots, q_k$ of $N$, where, for each $i$, the fixed points $p_i$ and $q_i$ have the same multiset of weights and opposite signs.

 Let $M$ and $N$ be two $2n$-dimensional connected oriented $S^1$-manifolds with discrete fixed point sets.
 Suppose that for $i=1,\cdots,k$, $p_i \in M^{S^1}$ and $q_i \in N^{S^1}$ satisfy $\epsilon_{M}(p_i)=-\epsilon_{N}(q_i)$ and $\{w_{p,1},\cdots,w_{p,n}\}=\{w_{q,1},\cdots,w_{q,n}\}$.
 For each $i$, there is an equivariant diffeomorphism $f_i$ ($g_i$) from a unit disk $D_{2n}$ in $\mathbb{C}^n$ to a neighborhood of $p_i$ ($q_i$), where the circle acts on $\mathbb{C}^n$ by